 As industry agriculture strongly depends on the manual workforce.
 Given the changes in the global economic landscape, the supply-demand gap is increasing day by day.
 Livestock is one such area that needs regular monitoring.
 IoT based smart tracking can help farmers to get the stock information directly to their smart devices.
 It enables farmers with stock management to detect flue breakouts much earlier and separate infected breeds with non-infected ones.

 4. Drone-based use cases

 Industry grade drones also have multiple use cases in smart farming.
-On the one hand, drones are used to monitor air, soil, moisture quality; the other hands, they can help with physical activities like automated spraying of fertilizers, preventing physical breakouts in farms, etc. Obviously, there are some challenges incorporating drones in farms, but successful deployment and use cases can help to reduce the manual workforce in agriculture significantly.
+On the one hand, drones are used to monitor air, soil, moisture quality; on the other hand; they can help with physical activities like automated spraying of fertilizers, preventing physical breakouts in farms, etc. Obviously, there are some challenges incorporating drones in farms, but successful deployment and use cases can help to reduce the manual workforce in agriculture significantly.

 5. Smart greenhouse solutions

 Greenhouses are conventionally used to maintain the necessary atmosphere for plants, and this process demands continuous monitoring and manual intervention.
 Industrial IoT solutions can be incorporated to automate this process.
 Data collected by smart sensors can be automatically analysed, and deep learning-based systems can be deployed to make decisions and create a certain climate automatically.
 With these smart sensors, climate variables and water consumption can be monitored via SMS or Wi-Fi-based systems.